-The intervention data is grouped for pipes installed over 10-year periods (for example, pipes between 2005 and 2015 and for each decade going back over the 20th Century).
-While there is a rising trend for maintenance on pipes over 10 years old, the number of jobs in the first 10 years is above trend.
+While there is a rising trend for maintenance on pipes over 10 years old, our data suggests that the number of jobs in the first 10 years is above trend.
 We judge this to be a result of correcting initial problems on installation.
-Accordingly, we have front-loaded the average maintenance costs for the first 10 years into the initial 3-year period; we then trend to the modelled rate.
+Accordingly, we have front-loaded the average maintenance costs for the first 10 years into the initial 2-year period; we then trend to the modelled rate.